Last updated

-A white sand beach with turquoise water set against steep granite peaks, connected by a coastal trail to neighboring Uttakleiv and backed by the Mannen summit hike.
+A white sand beach with turquoise water set against steep granite peaks, connected by a coastal trail to neighboring Uttakleiv and the starting point for the Mannen summit hike.

-The beach faces north with a wide open exposure, which makes it a reliable spot for both midnight sun viewing in summer and northern lights in winter.
+The beach faces north with a wide open exposure, which makes it a reliable spot for midnight sun viewing in summer and northern lights in winter.
 In July, the sand fills with people soaking up 24-hour daylight.
 By September, you might have the whole stretch to yourself.
-Peak summer means campervans jammed into every available space, parking lot stress, and a general festival atmosphere.
-Shoulder season means wind, solitude, and moody skies.
+Peak summer brings campervans wedged into every available space, and parking stress.
+Shoulder season brings wind, solitude, and skies that change every twenty minutes.

-Swimming is technically possible in peak summer.
-Technically.
-The water hovers around 14 degrees even on the warmest days.
+The water hovers around 11°C on average in summer, reaching 14 or 15°C on the warmest days.
 Some people paddleboard.
-Most people wade in up to their knees, take a photo, and retreat.
-If you have cold water experience, fine.
-Otherwise, treat this as a visual beach, not a swimming beach.
+A few brave it in wetsuits.
+Most people wade in up to their knees, take a photo, and retreat to their towel.
+If you have genuine cold water experience, you'll manage a proper swim.
+Otherwise, treat this as a beach for walking, sitting, and staring at the water rather than getting in it.

 Beating the crowds

 July and August are rough for parking.
 The lot fills early and campervans take up disproportionate space.
-Arrive before 9 AM or after 6 PM during peak summer.
-The light is better at those hours anyway.
-The midnight sun means you lose nothing by showing up at 8 PM.
-Fewer people, warmer light, a calmer atmosphere.
-A small cafe operates near the parking lot in summer, but its hours and stock are unpredictable.
-Bring your own food and water.
+Arrive early or late.
+Generally before 9 AM or after 6 PM during peak summer.
+The light is better at those hours anyway, and the midnight sun means showing up at 8 or 9 PM actually gives you getter light for photography.
+Fewer people, warmer light, calmer atmosphere.

-May and September are an alternative if your travel dates are flexible.
-The crowds thin dramatically.
-The light takes on a lower, more golden quality.
-You trade guaranteed warm weather for more atmospheric conditions.
+May and September are worth considering if your travel dates are flexible.
+The crowds thin dramatically and the light takes on a lower, more golden quality.
+The trade-off is colder and more unpredictable weather.

 Highlights